the-gigi/modern-go-programming/manuscript/chapter 2 - get up and running.md

 #### Doc

 Documentation in Go is very simple.
 You just write any comment above a package or a function and Go treats it like documentation.
-There are very few rules (e.g. urls are automatically converted to links).
+You should start the comment with the name of the entity being documented.
+There are very few other rules (e.g. urls are automatically converted to links).
 Here is an example:

 <<[urlutil package](code/chapter-2/src/urlutil/urlutil.go)